MetaMask/SIPs/SIPS/sip-7.md

 8. A copyable component, rendering the value along a copy icon that copies the value in the clipboard.
 9. A form component, which renders a list of `children` components to define a form, with an ID for handling user input.
 10. A text input component, rendering an HTML input (`input`) of type `text` with an ID for handling user input.
-  1. An aditional label MUST optionally be rendered if defined in the `label` field.
+  1. An aditional label MUST be rendered if defined in the `label` field.
 11. A password input component, rendering an HTML input (`input`) of type `password` with an ID for handling user input.
-  1. An aditional label MUST optionally be rendered if defined in the `label` field.
+  1. An aditional label MUST be rendered if defined in the `label` field.
 12. A number input component, rendering an HTML input (`input`) of type `number` with an ID for handling user input.
-  3. An aditional label MUST optionally be rendered if defined in the `label` field.
+  3. An aditional label MUST be rendered if defined in the `label` field.

 ```tsx